EdiFabric/edifabric-csharp-bindings/README.md

 | Linux | `edifabric-x12-tools.so` |
 | macOS | `edifabric-x12-tools.dylib` |

 1. [Sign up free for **Community**](https://www.edifabric.com/pricing.html) to get an evaluation serial key.
 Community never expires, requires no credit card, and is limited to 250 operations per day for non-production use.
-After signup, retrieve your serial from [Your Account & API key](https://support.edifabric.com/hc/en-us/articles/360007159031-Your-Account-API-key).
+After signup, retrieve your serial from [Your Account](https://support.edifabric.com/hc/en-us/articles/360007159031-Your-Account-API-key).
 2. [Download the **ediFabric Native** library](https://support.edifabric.com/hc/en-us/articles/37289848931869-Download).

 Plus your **model files** (per transaction set) and a **map file** that tells the